Cosas1008/LeetCode/Practice/SlidingWindow/README.md

 - [ ] 1498	Number of Subsequences That Satisfy the Given Sum Condition
 - [ ] 1499	Max Value of Equation
 - [ ] 1358  Number of Substrings Containing All Three Characters
-- [ ] 1248 Count Number of Nice Subarrays
-- [ ] Replace the Substring for Balanced String

 Binary Subarrays With Sum
 Fruit Into Baskets